gregnordin/notes_to_self/finite_element_method/scikit-fem/notes-scikit-fem.md

 Start to look at Example 19 for how to solve time-dependent diffusion case.

+[meshio - time series data in an XDMF file](https://github.com/kinnala/scikit-fem?tab=readme-ov-file) &rarr; need to try this and post to scikit-fem discussion [Save time series simulation results? #1113](https://github.com/kinnala/scikit-fem/discussions/1113).

 ### Example 19 - time-dependent diffusion

 #### Crank-Nicolson method

 [Crank–Nicolson method - Wikipedia](https://en.wikipedia.org/wiki/Crank–Nicolson_method)

 [Crank-Nicolson Method for the Diffusion Equation | Lecture 72 | Numerical Methods for Engineers](https://www.youtube.com/watch?v=f_JZRjt8AZ4)

+#### Writing data for each time step so can view with ParaView

+See the jupyter notebook.
+I was able to get a lot of things worked out and understood.
+The immediate problem right now is how to save a time series of data captured during evolution of the field. &rArr; **I solved this by writing a vtk file for each time step with the time embedded in the file name.**

 ## Fri, 4/5/24